 Communication with the S2C2 Operations Team

-- The S2C2 User Administrator is your administrative point of contact during steps 1 - 4 listed below and will timely share project evaluation outcomes, invite microscope time requests, and confirm your scheduled microscope session(s) with the lead contact via email.
+- The S2C2 User Administrator is your administrative point of contact during steps 1-4 listed below and will timely share project evaluation outcomes, coordinate SLAC onboarding, invite microscope time requests, and confirm your scheduled microscope session(s) with the lead contact via email.

-- The S2C2 CryoEM Specialist supporting your microscope session is your scientific point of contact during steps 5 - 7 listed below and will email the lead contact about two weeks before the microscope session to aid with logistics and answer any additional questions you may have.
+- the S2C2 CryoEM Specialist supporting your microscope session is your scientific point of contact during steps 5-7 and will email the lead contact about 2 weeks before the microscope session to aid with logistics and answer any additional questions you may have.

 1. Proposed Project Application, Submission, & Evaluation